 NON-TIDEWAY CREWS MUST HAVE PERMISSION TO BOAT FROM A HOST CLUB BEFORE ENTERING

-PLEASE TAKE NOTE OF THE FOLLOWING RULES IN PARTICULAR BEFORE ENTERING
+PLEASE TAKE NOTE OF RULES (see separate tab) BEFORE ENTERING.

-- Clubs may not make more than one entry in any of the Junior events (i.e. Clubs are permitted to enter a maximum of one open Junior crew and one women’s Junior crew in both the 4+ and 4x categories).
-Composite crews and entries from School Alumni clubs will not be accepted in any of the Junior categories. n.b.
+- Subject to an overall cap of 160 (1/3 of overall event) clubs may not make more than four entries in any of the Junior events (see Rule 6). n.b.
 Clubs attempting to get round this rule by entering additional crews under a ‘flag of convenience’ club (as identified by the committee) risk all of their entries being rejected.

 - Insufficient Entries The committee reserves the right to cancel specific events in the event of insufficient entries.
-In this situation, crews may be offered the opportunity to race at a higher status where available.
-Please note that Medals will not be awarded where less than three eligible crews (i.e. not including those racing for Time Only) start in an event, unless the winning crew goes on to record the fastest time for their boat type (4x; 4- or 4+) and gender.
+In this situation, crews will be offered the opportunity to race in a different category, where available.

-- Quad Events.
-(4x) – With the exception of the junior quad events and entries from overseas and Scottish Rowing clubs, any sculling crew entered in the HOR4s must have at least FOUR (4) sculling points both at the time of entry and on race day (i.e. subs must have sufficient points to maintain the four point minimum for the crew).
+- Minimum ‘5 five old points’ Requirement (see Rule 7).
+This is being carried over as there is not currently an ‘equivalent’ within the PRI system.
+With the exception of the junior events and entries from overseas and Scottish Rowing clubs, any sweep crew entered in the HOR4s must have at least five (5) points both at the time of entry and on race day in the relevant discipline, sweep or sculling.
 Clubs affiliated to Scottish Rowing must provide evidence to support that their crews are at an equivalent level of achievement.
 Please note that this rule is non-negotiable.

 PLEASE NOTE THAT HOR4s DOES NOT ACCEPT PAYMENT FOR ENTRIES BY CHEQUE